 This program is designed for students who plan to start or further their career in a business field.
-While the AAS degree is not fully designed to transfer to a four-year university, it can serve to fulfill several transfer course requirements.
+While the AAS degree is not designed to fully transfer to a four-year university, it can serve to fulfill several transfer course requirements.